-Though the Jewish Agency cannot promote immigration among emerging Jewish communities, it might bypass this barrier by collaborating with conservative Jewish international organizations.
-Moreover, the Jewish Agency is trying to regain its position by establishing an independent conversion court to expand its reach into emerging Jewish communities.
-While its authority is constantly reducing, it appears that the Jewish Agency is looking for various ways to remain a prominent competitor in the Judaism conversion market of Latin America.
+Though the Jewish Agency is unable to promote immigration among emerging Jewish communities due to their rejection by established communities, it may bypass this barrier by collaborating with international Jewish Conservative organizations.
+In parallel, the Jewish Agency is trying to regain its position by establishing an independent conversion court and thus expand its reach into emerging Jewish communities.
+While its authority is constantly eroding, it appears that the Jewish Agency is searching for ways to remain a prominent competitor in the Judaism conversion market of Latin America.

 Shavei Israel

-“Shavei Israel” is an Orthodox-Zionist NGO that applies a liberal, humanist and realistic approach to conversions, especially in comparison to the religious establishment of Israel.
+“Shavei Israel” is an Orthodox-Zionist NGO with a liberal, humanist, and pragmatic approach to conversions, particularly in comparison to Israel’s religious establishment.
 The NGO’s objective is to locate “lost Jews” and bring them back into the fold and to Israel.
 The organization was founded by Michael Freund, and its most prominent representatives are the Birnbaums: Rabbi Eliyahu and Rabbanit Renana Birnbaum.
-Rabbanit Birnbaum is the director of the Miriam Institute in Jerusalem and the Kibbutz Migdal Oz settlement, which offers official conversion lessons in Spanish.
-Rabbi Birnbaum travels the world fostering relationships with emerging Jewish communities.
-Rabbi Birnbaum helps these communities obtain orderly guidance, and in some cases has even been able to get the national conversion establishment to convene a formal conversion court for them.
+Rabbanit Birnbaum is director of the Miriam Institute in Jerusalem and at the West Bank settlement Kibbutz Migdal Oz, which offers official conversion lessons in Spanish.
+Rabbi Birnbaum travels the world, fostering relationships with emerging Jewish communities and helping them obtain appropriate religious guidance.
+In some cases, he has even been able to get the Israeli national conversion establishment to convene a formal conversion court for these communities.

 Shavei Israel effectively fills the void left by the Israeli government.
-It is the only organization to date that has received explicit permission to run a conversion institute and courts abroad, and serve as an institution responsible for immigration in emerging communities.
-It is important to mention that before it became the official contractor of the Israeli government, the NGO continued to pressure and even confront the Israeli religious authorities about including emerging Jewish communities.
+It is the only organization to date that has received explicit permission to run a conversion institute and courts abroad, and serves as an institution responsible for immigration in emerging communities.
+It is important to mention that before it became an official contractor of the Israeli government, Shavei Israel consistently pressured and even confronted Israeli religious authorities about accepting emerging Jewish communities.

-Shavei Israel has positioned itself as the leading provider of religious support for emerging communities through its numerous advantages: linguistic and cultural familiarity with LAC; its ability to provide lessons and services in Spanish – something that is not usually available in the Jewish Agency’s facilities and conversion institutes; individual support and guidance on employment and residence; and a supportive community.
-A short visit to the Miriam Institute Ulpan in the Givat Shaul neighborhood of Jerusalem reveals a warm, intimate atmosphere where immigrants find an inclusive environment that meets their needs.
+Shavei Israel has positioned itself as the leading provider of religious support for emerging communities thanks to a number of comparative advantages: linguistic and cultural familiarity with Latin American countries; its capacity to provide lessons and services in Spanish – an option seldom offered by the Jewish Agency’s facilities and conversion institutes; individual support and guidance on employment and residence; and a supportive community.
+A short visit to the Miriam Institute Ulpan in the Givat Shaul Jerusalem neighborhood reveals a warm, intimate atmosphere where immigrants find an inclusive environment that meets their needs.

 The best-known case of an emerging community immigrating to Israel under the NGO’s auspices is the “Inca Jews” from Peru.
-The NGO received the chief rabbis’ blessing after constant petitions and efforts to prepare the Inca Jews for their conversion courts and immigration.
-After the entire community converted, they immigrated to Israel and settled in the West Bank settlements, including Tapuach and Elon Moreh.
-The Inca Jews comprised several hundred members and their immigration was completed in 2005.
-Their presence attracted the Israeli public, and the media referred them as “Indians” who had returned to the fold.
+The NGO finally received the blessing of Israel’s Chief Rabbis, after constant petitions and efforts to prepare the Inca Jews for their conversion courts and immigration.
+After the entire community converted, its members immigrated to Israel and settled in West Bank settlements, among them Tapuach and Elon Moreh.
+Comprising several hundred members, the Inca Jews’ immigration was completed in 2005.
+Their presence attracted the attention of the Israeli public, with the media referring to them as “Indians” who had returned to the fold.